 If you plan to make changes to the functionality of your app, you must submit those changes for review and approval.
 Before you do that, be sure to test and develop your changes using a separate app, as described above.

-To help with this process, you can create a development clone of your app to test and submit for review:
+Once you've tested your changes, you can create a development clone of your app to submit for review: